cllmthvlln/The-Base-Network/README.md

 Base’s ecosystem includes learning and incentive tools via Layer3 Quests.
 Avantis is a Base project offering leveraged and synthetic products.
 Base’s ecosystem supports composable DeFi strategies via aggregators.
+Developers and creators are incentivized to innovate due to low fees, scalability, and interoperability.